Case Study

 Key Findings:

-- 82% had difficulty connecting our productivity insights with actual work habits.
+- 82% had difficulty connecting the platform’s productivity insights to their actual work habits - the AI felt abstract and disconnected from daily reality.

-- 78% held negative sentiment towards AI-based management (AIBM).
+- 78% held negative sentiment toward AI-based management (AIBM), viewing it as opaque and potentially punitive.

-- 62% reported wanting to know which KPIs and work behaviors impacted their productivity.
+- 62% wanted to understand which specific KPIs and work behaviors were driving their productivity scores.

 Identifying Users